Live from Dhaka: Release and reception

 The film premiered in Singapore International Film Festival on December 2, 2016.
 It was released to theatres on March 29, 2019.
 At the 27th Singapore International Film Festival, it received Silver Screen Awards for Best Director and Best Performance (Mostafa Monwar).
+At the 2019 Meril Prothom Alo Awards, Live from Dhaka received three Critics’ Choice awards: Best Director for Abdullah Mohammad Saad, Best Actor for Mostafa Monwar, and Best Actress for Tasnova Tamanna.